Kamal Rails on Hetzner Series Part 3: Enable HTTPS and SSL Certificate

 • Replace with the IP address of your remote server.

-• We will need to create an acme.json file on the remote server for our deploy.yml changes to work.
+• Create an acme.json file on the remote server for the configuration to work

 1